0 mins to read•

 ✱ NOTE: For each IOX in the Daisy Chain, add the max. current draw, and do not exceed the max. total IOX current draw.

-✱ NOTE: Professional Installation Required — Installation of the IOX-AUXM requires the installer to have sufficient technical knowledge and expertise for mobile device installation and integration into modern vehicles, i.e. Certified Geotab® Installer certification or equivalent.
+✱ NOTE: Professional Installation Required — Installation of the IOX-ANALOG requires the installer to have sufficient technical knowledge and expertise for mobile device installation and integration into modern vehicles, such as a Certified Geotab® Installer certification or equivalent.

 WARNING!
 Prior to IOX-AUXM installation, read and follow GO device installation instructions (goo.gl/rkLRiA) to verify any existing GO device installation is correct in preparation for IOX-AUXM installation.
 Incorrect installation of either the GO device, and/or IOX-AUXM can result in loss of vehicle control and serious injury.